gardener/landscapercli/README.md

 - Support for testing components on a kubernetes cluster
 - Support for accessing and maintaining components with a blueprint in OCI registry

+**Remark: This version of the Landscaper CLI requires that you have installed helm version 3.7 or higher due to some fundamental API changes especially with respect to the handling of helm charts stored as OCI resources.**

 ## Installation

 Installation instructions can be found [here](docs/installation.md).